-Very off topic for a this blog, very on topic for Christmas.
+Very off topic for a this blog, very on topic for this holiday.

 Friends of ours own a hobby farm up around the corner from us.
 One of their hobbies was to raise a few turkeys for the oven.
 Only one survived to adulthood, and as he was growing they became attached to him.
 They would let him out and he would just follow them around the yard or sit quietly beside them on the steps.
 Their children became quite attached to him, and the mother just couldn’t picture him naked and golden brown on their dining room table.
 They could have just kept him except that he was already bigger than the kids, and they wanted to clean out the building they had him in to use as a machine shed, and no one wants to work on machinery while ankle deep in turkey guano.